nref/BrowseRouter/README.md

 2. Open `config.ini` and customize as desired.
 3. Run `BrowseRouter.exe` without arguments.
 No need to run as admin.
    It will register with Windows as a web browser and open the Settings app.
+   To unregister, run it again.
+   If you later move BrowseRouter to a new folder, or rename the exe, run it again to update the registration.
 4. In the settings app, set `BrowseRouter` as the default browser.

 <img width="600" alt="Notification" src="https://github.com/user-attachments/assets/a96a1715-498f-4830-b39d-8a3b98467d2d">